kanthaus/kanthaus.online/user/pages/20.events/2018-02-24_KifA/event.en.md

 ---
-title: 'Küche für Alle'
+title: 'Kitchen for all'
 date: '2018-02-24'
 ---

 The grand finale of the foodsharing February comes with an invitation: Everyone who's interested shall come visit us at Kanthaus to feast with us!
-For this Saturday afternoon we will celebrate food and the pleasure it gives!
+This Saturday afternoon we will celebrate food and the pleasure it gives!

+===

 Do you know the recipe for an extraordinarily amazing cake?
 Do you know how to bake the best cookies?